ydahal1/ydahal1/jokes.md

-Where does astronauts hangout after work?
-At the spacebar.
+What do you call your friend who stands in a hole?
+Phil.

 [
-Thu Mar 13 00:26:02 UTC 2025
+Fri Mar 14 00:25:23 UTC 2025
  ]